 There is something inherently majestic about a horse.
 They have been used for centuries in warfare, agriculture, and transportation.
 Even today, horses are used for sporting events and work purposes.
 It is important to remember that these are not just dumb animals – they are living creatures with feelings and needs.

-Horses are herd animals, and in the wild, they would spend most of their time grazing on grasses and other vegetation.
+Equines are herd animals, and in the wild, they would spend most of their time grazing on grasses and other vegetation.
 They need to be able to move around freely to stay healthy both physically and mentally.
 If you have a horse, make sure that it has access to a large paddock or pasture.
 If this is not possible, try to take your horses for regular rides or walks so that they can stretch their legs.
-Horses are very sensitive to changes in their environment, so it is important to keep their living quarters clean and free of any strong smells.
+They are very sensitive to changes in their environment, so it is important to keep their living quarters clean and free of any strong smells.
 Their diet is also important – horses should have access to hay.
 Also, make sure that their water is clean and fresh.
-The space where horses sleep should also be clean and dry, with plenty of fresh straw.
+The space where they sleep should also be clean and dry, with plenty of fresh straw.

 2. Another important aspect is grooming